 Gary Billings, Leverett chief of police Purchase photo reprints »

-LEVERETT — Voters Tuesday overwhelmingly approved a proposal for amending town bylaws restricting cellphone tower construction, a move that clears the way for more wireless Internet and cellular access for the underserved rural town.
+LEVERETT — Voters Tuesday overwhelmingly approved a proposal for amending town bylaws restricting cellphone tower construction here, a move that clears the way for more wireless Internet and cellular access for the underserved rural town.

-By a vote of 153-10, residents approved changes in Leverett’s 10-year-old telecommunications zoning bylaw, specifying an application process for third parties wishing to construct cell towers within the town and adding a “setback” provision requiring the towers to be placed a certain distance away from public ways and residential buildings.
+By a vote of 153-10, residents at a special Town Meeting approved changes in Leverett’s 10-year-old telecommunications zoning bylaw, specifying an application process for third parties wishing to construct cell towers within the town and adding a “setback” provision requiring the towers to be placed a certain distance away from public ways and residential buildings.

 In a notable electoral shift, the measure’s supporters far exceeded the two-thirds majority required to pass it, a benchmark that a similar measure presented to Leverett’s annual Town Meeting in April failed to reach.